Oscar Hammerstein II: Advocacy

 An active advocate for writers' rights within the theater industry, Hammerstein was a member of the Dramatists Guild of America.
 In 1956, he was elected as the eleventh president of the nonprofit organization.
 He continued his presidency at the Guild until 1960; he was succeeded by Alan Jay Lerner.

 Personal life

 Hammerstein married his first wife, Myra Finn, in 1917; the couple divorced in 1929.
 He married his second wife, the Australian-born Dorothy (Blanchard) Jacobson (1899–1987), in 1929.
 He had three children: William Hammerstein (1918–2001) and Alice Hammerstein Mathias (1922–2015) by his first wife, and James Hammerstein (1931–1999) by his second wife, with whom he also had a stepson, Henry Jacobson, and a stepdaughter, Susan Blanchard.
+His son William married the screenwriter Jane-Howard Hammerstein.